US Senate passes bill to end longest ever government shutdown

 The United States is moving closer to ending its record-breaking government shutdown after the Senate took a critical step forward to end its five-week impasse.

-The Senate on Monday night approved a spending package in a vote of 60 to 40 to fund the US government through January 30, 2026, and reinstate pay for hundreds of thousands of federal workers.
+The Senate on Monday night approved a spending package by a vote of 60 to 40 to fund the US government through January 30, and reinstate pay for hundreds of thousands of federal workers.

 Recommended Storieslist of 4 items